 This guy did not know me – he did not know my son – but I know me and I certainly know my son.
 So, who is he to question my parenting?
 Am I Right?
 Or am I right?
 My response was simply that I respected who my son was and I knew he’d be just fine.
 My boy will be 13 in October and he has such a tender heart for the Lord.
 Yes, he is just fine.

-Part of growing confidently as a mother is having wisdom in knowing whom to listen to and whom NOT to listen to.
+Part of growing into a confident mother is having wisdom in knowing whom to listen to and whom NOT to listen to.